VA-24/Digit-recognition-with-CNN/README.md

-Uses mnist data set to detect different digits, saves that in a pickle file
+Uses mnist data set to detect different digits, saves that in a model, user writes a digit with a pygame gui, model guesses info about that number.
+Working on making it so that you are able to write entire mathematical sentences in the gui that the model then deciphers then solves.